sourcegraph/sourcegraph-public-snapshot/doc/campaigns/tutorials/search_and_replace_specific_terms.md

 ### Introduction

-This tutorial shows you how to create [a campaign spec](../explanations/introduction_to_campaigns.md#campaign-spec) that replaces the words `allowlist` and `denylist` with `allowlist` and `denylist` in every Markdown file across your entire code base.
+This tutorial shows you how to create [a campaign spec](../explanations/introduction_to_campaigns.md#campaign-spec) that replaces the words `whitelist` and `blacklist` with `allowlist` and `denylist` in every Markdown file across your entire code base.

 The campaign spec can be easily changed to search and replace other terms in other file types.